JUMPing Car

 JUMPing CAR is the fourth album released by Hey!
 Say!
 JUMP.
 Through this album, the members want to tell their fans, "During fun times and sad times, get on the JUMPing CAR and move forward with us!"
-The album includes 15 songs including their singles: "Weekender/Asu e no YELL" and "Chau#/我 I Need You".
+The album includes 15 songs including their singles: "Weekender/Asu e no YELL" and "Chau#/我 I Need You" but "Wo I Need You" not includes in this album.
 The album was released in 3 different versions: Limited Edition 1, Limited Edition 2, and Regular Edition.
 Limited Edition 1 includes the Hey!
 Say!
 JUMP version of the mysterious unit Sensations and their song "Koro Sensations", which was the theme song to Ryosuke Yamada's starring movie Assassination Classroom.
 Meanwhile, Limited Edition 2 contains 3 unit songs, and Regular Edition contains 2 brand new songs.